ayatmustafa/4sale-filter-json-files/README.md

 # Technical Points

 ### 1. Postman Collection
-https://api.postman.com/collections/9536988-7d9ce391-9654-4e39-819b-f0d477dd6746?access_key=PMAT-01HDF3DZRPBMER88A12FADJRG2
+you can import postman collection https://api.postman.com/collections/9536988-7d9ce391-9654-4e39-819b-f0d477dd6746?access_key=PMAT-01HDF3DZRPBMER88A12FADJRG2
 ### 2. How to add any other data provider (DataProviderZ)
 1. add json file for this provider in storage/dataProviders
 2. add it's name.json in ProvidesEnum

     #### ex :

     public const DataProviderZ = "DataProviderZ.json";
     constant DataProviderZ Should be the file name DataProviderZ and should be without any spaces
 3. add service  like DataProviderYService which added in namespace App\Services\DataProviders

     #### ex :
     for DataProviderZService it should named with the name of jsonFile and add extend from DataProviderAbstract

 ##### and implement in it the **two abstract functions**